 - E&O insurance excludes claims that result from dishonest or criminal acts by an agent, as well as claims that deal with a polluted property.

 - Some E&O policies have two deductibles: One for defense costs and one for the payment of damages if an agent is found to be at fault.

-When an agent carries E&O insurance coverage, the insurance company defends the claim and pays any settlement or judgment against the agent up to the limits of liability stated in the policy.
-The coverage protects real estate professionals against financial losses from lawsuits filed as a result of their work in the real estate profession.
+When an agent or a firm carries E&O, the insurer will step in to assist if a legal claim is filed against them.
+Though each contract may differ, the agent must pay for their own legal defense up front.
+Then E&O pays any settlement or judgment against the agent, up to the limits of liability as stated in the contract.
+In brief, this type of coverage protects real estate agents, brokers, and firms against financial losses that come about from lawsuits filed as a result of or in the course of their work.

 Common E&O Exclusions

 An exclusion is a part of a policy that states which events and costs a company will not cover.

 All E&O plans will exclude from coverage any and all claims that result from dishonest or criminal acts by an agent.
 If you are a real estate agent and make false claims about a house you're trying to sell, or if you engage in any sort of fraud in the process, you can't expect E&O to bail you out.
 The same goes for claims against an agent who caused harm or death to a person, or if they caused damage to someone's property.
 These are common exclusions in most E&O plans, as are claims arising from damage caused by an agent to a person's property that occurs in the course of work.